wcx0206/astro-dracula-blog/src/content/posts/better-right-click-menu-in-win11.md

 ---
-title: Better right-click menu in Win11
-tags:
-  - Windows
+abbrlink: 798c36fc
 categories:
 - CS
 - Tools
-abbrlink: 798c36fc
 date: 2023-06-22 22:11:51
+tags:
+- windows
+- tool
+- right-click-menu
+- context-menu
+- customization
+title: Better right-click menu in Win11
 ---

 When the Windows system was updated to version 11, the right-click menu was completely redesigned.
 Microsoft is apparently trying to make it simpler and more modern, but the way they have chosen to do it is really brute force: hiding everything useful in the secondary menu!
 I find this really annoying.
 Luckily, we have a way to bring back the classic, and even customize it and make it better!
 (This post is in Chinese.)